Qualifications in Animal Studies and Veterinary Nursing

-To gain the valuable practical skills required to successfully complete this course, you will be required to spend 250 hours in an approved animal care facility of your choice.
+To gain the valuable practical skills required to successfully complete this course, you will be required to undertake a work placement in an approved animal care facility of your choice.
 This will enable you to put into practice the theory components of the course and develop the hands-on skills that are essential for a career in the animal industry.
 Suitable facilities might include kennels, catteries, veterinary clinics, doggy day care centres, stables or agistment centres, animal welfare shelters, pet shops (with animals), wildlife rehabilitation centres or zoos.

 ACM30117 Certificate III in Animal Studies at the RSPCA WA

 ACM40418 Certificate IV in Veterinary Nursing

 The Certificate IV in Veterinary Nursing is aimed at those who want a career as a veterinary nurse or those already working in veterinary care positions.
 The role of a veterinary nurse is diverse, exciting, rewarding and one in which you will never stop learning.
 This certificate will introduce you to a range of skills and knowledge across several species of animals.

 You can choose to complete ACM40418 Certificate IV in Veterinary Nursing via on-campus or online eLearning study modes.
 This course is designed to provide you with the knowledge and skills required to start your career as a veterinary nurse.
 We combine a high standard of theoretical knowledge with intensive practical training in veterinary practice.
 This qualification is nationally recognised and is required in Australia to work as a qualified and registered Veterinary Nurse.